Lusitaniae/kookaburra/README.md

 `minikube service kookaburra`

 ### Issues?

-`brew install gettext # if make fails on the envsubst command`
+if make fails on the envsubst command

+`brew install gettext `

-`minikube start # if you cannot connect to your local k8s cluster`
+if you cannot connect to your local k8s cluster

+`minikube start`